anarchopossum/Comp-TIA-Notes/README.md

 # Intro
 These are my Comptia notes, feel free to use them to study for your exams!
-At the moment I only have the A+ exam passed at the moment.
+At the moment I only have the A+ exam passed.
 I hope to keep updating my notes as I keep advancing in my career.

 I use [Obsidian](https://obsidian.md/) as my note taking software, although use any other markdown software of your choice.